Thinking About Starting Your Own Blog?

 Now you’ll tap on the “Choose Plan” button that will take you to the list of the paid WordPress plans.
 Since you’re a beginner, you won’t be needing any other plans other than “Basic“.

-So now, tap on, you guessed it, “Basic“, which covers all the basic things you need to have as of this moment.
+So now, tap on, the “Basic” plan of $2.95 which covers all the basic things you need to have as of this moment.

 After that, you’ll be redirected to a page that’ll get you your blog name (domain name) that you checked before.

-Simply type the domain name you have in mind under the “Create a new domain” section and make to check the spellings once or twice.
+Simply type the domain name you have in mind under the “Create a new domain” section and make to check the spelling once or twice.

 And for the last page of this step, all you have to do is fill up your details and choose your term plan.
 The minimum you can choose is for 1 year and it goes up to 3 years.